Table of Contents Show

 3. Baldwin Beach Park

-You can enjoy Baldwin beach by playing beach games on its soft sands, swimming in crystal clear waters, and sunbath while watching body surfing and body boarding show off their skills during bigger swells.
+You can enjoy Baldwin Beach by playing beach games on its soft sands, swimming in crystal clear waters, and sunbathing while watching body surfing and body boarding show off their skills during bigger swells.

-After a full day on Baldwin beach, you can treat yourself to the freshest seafood in one of Maui’s best seafood restaurants.
-Baldwin beach is one of the best beaches on Maui for families and travelers.
+After a full day on Baldwin Beach, you can treat yourself to the freshest seafood in one of Maui’s best seafood restaurants.
+Baldwin Beach is one of the best beaches in Maui for families and travelers.

 If you are hunting for the best beaches in Maui to enjoy swimming with friends, then Kama’ole’s three beaches have your back.
-The first is the northernmost and largest one, which offers a volleyball court, a sandy cove protected from road traffic.
+The first is the northernmost and largest, offering a volleyball court and a sandy cove protected from road traffic.

 At the North end of Kamaole I Beach, you’ll find a large beach called Charley Young Beach.
 The Charley Young Beach is a great spot to spend with family and friends.

 You can go snorkeling during the calm mornings and catch a good wave for boogie boarding in the windy afternoons.
 You can find parking lots, showers, bathrooms, and lifeguards on these three beaches.

 The Pāʻia Secret Beach is a diamond between Paia Bay and Baldwin Coves.
 You will reach the place after a short walk from the east of Baldwin Beach Park, and it will get you to this private beach where you will not find crowds of tourists and golden sand.

 You can relax on the golden sands of Pāʻia Secret Beach.